MicrosoftDocs/microsoft-salescopilot-docs/articles/access-settings.md

 ---
-title: Configure access settings for meeting insights
+title: Configure access settings for features in Copilot for Sales
-description: Control how AI-generated meeting insights are stored in Copilot for Sales with customizable access settings for better data governance. ms.date: 08/06/2025 ms.topic: how-to ms.service: microsoft-sales-copilot
+description: Control access to various features in Copilot for Sales, including meeting insights and Sales Agent capabilities. ms.date: 08/06/2025 ms.topic: how-to ms.service: microsoft-sales-copilot